 14. ”I Want to Share how I Feel”

-Using “I” statements is always best, as it keeps blame off of others and makes you the owner of how you feel.
-Sharing how you feel can humanize the interaction, and though the narcissist may not care, it’s possible they will ease off if they feel you are interpreting yourself as a victim.
+Using “I” statements is always best, as it keeps the blame off of others and makes you the owner of how you feel.
+Sharing how you feel can humanize the interaction.
+Though the narcissist may not care, it’s possible they will ease off if they feel you are interpreting yourself as a victim.
 They will likely then try to use tactics to portray themselves as a victim, in which case the anger will likely dissipate and de-escalation will be made easier.

 15. “Your Perspective Is Interesting”

-This statement makes it appear that their perspective is neither bad nor good, but interesting.
-It allows for the narcissist to sit in their feelings, trying to understand and makes them pause.
+This statement makes it appear their perspective is neither bad nor good, but interesting.
+It allows for the narcissist to sit in their feelings, try to understand, and make them pause.
 The pause can be a good moment to use another phrase to further calm down the situation.

-This phrase used as a question is more rhetorical, but when used literally, it can level the conversation so it is not so emotionally charged.
+This phrase used as a question is more rhetorical.
+When used literally, it can level the conversation so it is not so emotionally charged.

 When to Seek Professional Help

-As soon as you begin to notice these narcissistic traits and tendencies in your relationship, it’s important to get help.
-It can be challenging to talk about with your partner, so it’s important to consider individual or couples therapy, depending on what your issues are.
+It’s important to get help as soon as you notice narcissistic traits and tendencies in your relationship.
+These behaviors can be challenging to talk about with a partner, so consider individual or couples therapy, depending on your issues.
 The question “Are narcissists dangerous?” can be a legitimate concern, so appropriate caution should be considered.
-Given the emotionally volatile and potentially abusive nature of these relationships such as narcissistic abuse and narcissistic rage, it’s important to seek help immediately if you feel you are in danger of any kind.3
+Given the risk of narcissistic abuse and narcissistic rage, seek help immediately if you are in danger of any kind.3

-Any type of mental health clinician is able to facilitate therapy for narcissistic relationship dysfunction or disarming a narcissist as long as they have the experience.
-Seeking therapy is a big challenge for those with narcissistic personality disorder due to the major gaps in self awareness that don’t allow them to recognize areas for self-improvement.
+Mental health clinicians can facilitate therapy for narcissistic relationship dysfunction or disarming a narcissist as long as they have the experience.
+Therapy is a big challenge for those with narcissistic personality disorder due to the major gaps in self-awareness that prevent them from recognizing areas for self-improvement.

-A great way to find a therapist for these types of relationships is by searching an online directory.
-All licensed therapists can be equipped to help people struggling with mental health issues.
+A great way to find a therapist is by searching an online therapist directory.
 Reading reviews and looking at clinician bios to understand their scope of practice can give you an idea of whether their experience suits your situation.
-Many therapists offer a free phone consultation and virtual/teletherapy visits, both of which allow people an opportunity to get help during the pandemic.
+Many therapists offer free phone consultations and virtual/teletherapy visits

 Final Thoughts